 The recognition of these certificates in academic or professional settings

 Throughout my experience with Lingoda, I kept these criteria in mind, constantly asking myself: "Is this helping me learn effectively?
 Is it worth the cost?
-How does it compare to other language learning methods I've tried?"
+How does it compare to other online language learning methods I've tried?"

 In the following sections, I'll dive deep into each of these areas, sharing my honest thoughts on where Lingoda shines and where it could use some improvement.